How The Movement Began

 “Every day when I see them working, I am so satisfied,” says Emily, “I see how much I can still contribute, how much they contribute, and how we can just keep working together to make a greater impact.
 I love it!”

 Emily’s love for Detroit has lasted nearly a lifetime.
-The number one nice thing she likes to say about Detroit: how great the people are.
+The number one nice thing she likes to say about Detroit is how great the people are.

 “All the people who love the city and never left, the people who left and still love it, and the newcomers too!
 They have a resiliency and a bond that is truly the heart and soul of Detroit.”